 Reconnecting with Susan

-A few months later, back in Australia, I found and opened the pocket address book of people I had met while travelling in 1985, three years earlier.
+A year later, back in Australia, I found and opened the pocket address book of people I had met while travelling in 1985, three years earlier.
 I had filed people by their nationality, but by the time I met Susan the page for “U” was full.
 Instead, I had included her name with the Canadians, with a new section in the “C” page marked for California.
 By 1988 I had completely forgotten that, and discovering her name was a surprise; somehow it seemed significant.
 I wrote to Susan, to her exotic-seeming address in North Hollywood.
 To my surprise, two typed airletters soon arrived in response.
 (Susan was a freelance writer).
 Our correspondence increased, and in early 1989 I accepted her invitation to stay with her and Ruth Grant, during the Kalachakra teachings, to be given by the Dalai Lama in Los Angeles, for the second time in the U.S. It was to be my first visit to America.

 Bodhicitta and emptiness